 Fortunately the project engineer had previously used Workare for Height Worker Safety Critical medicals when they were constructing a major office block in Cardiff, and he gave the subcontractor our details.
 We had a telephone call asking if we could assist and respond quickly as there were 6 personnel that needed the medical.
 At Workare we are used to these last minute calls and are flexible in our service delivery so we “doubled up” at our Consulting rooms and managed to carry out the medical assessments within two days of the request.

-The subcontractor was happy as was the main contractors and the time lost on the job was quickly made up.
+The subcontractor was happy as was the main contractor and the time lost on the job was quickly made up.

 More case studies coming soon.